MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 ![image showing display of cards on dashboard](media/vc-tool-box-2.png)

 ## Viva Connections Feed
 In the Viva Connections app, users will see a personalized Feed with relevant information from across their organization.
 The Feed automatically balances fresh and engaging content with corporate communications to keep users interested, while also ensuring that they see the most important messages.
-Individual messages can be promoted to raise greater awareness among users by using SharePoint’s Boost and Yammer’s Featured options.
+Individual messages can be promoted to raise greater awareness among users by using SharePoint's Boost and Yammer's Featured options.
 The Feed requires usage of modern SharePoint or Yammer communities, but the best experience is delivered when both are used together.